tigera-solutions/fortinet-enablement/modules/deploy-app-1.md

 4. Repeat the process for `app-2-address-group` and `ns1-centos-address-group`.

 5. Now you will create a policy under the **Policy Packages**  tab in **calico-ew** package to secure the two applications.
 Create a policy to allow the `centos` pod with label `tigera.io/address-group: ns1-centos-address-group` to connect over HTTP to `nginx` pods with label `tigera.io/address-group: app-1-address-group`.

+    >Make sure that the policy name does not contain a period (`.`) in it.
+Since the East-West policies get translated into Calico policies, the policy name must not have any period in its name.

     Click on **Create New** and fill the values as shown in the below image:

     ![fortimanager-http-access-policy.png](../img/fortimanager-http-access-policy.png)